Silver: Structural Deficit Amid Declining Demand

 Technical Picture

-On the daily chart of XAG/USD, a two-phase structure is visible.
-From 21 November 2025, the instrument formed a strong upward impulse along an ascending trend line, reaching a peak on 29 January 2026.
-This was followed by a sharp collapse and a break below the trend line, with the low recorded on 6 February near the 64 level.
-A rebound then followed, and on 2 March a local recovery high was established — this area now corresponds to resistance around 96.
+On the daily chart of XAG/USD, a two-phase structure may be observed.
+From 21 November 2025, the instrument appears to have formed a strong upward impulse along an ascending trend line, reaching a peak on 29 January 2026.
+This was followed by a sharp decline and a break below the trend line, with the low recorded on 6 February near the 64 level.
+A rebound then followed, and on 2 March a local recovery high was established — this area may now correspond to resistance around 96.
 A retest of the lows took place on 23 March 2026.

 The horizontal volume profile spans the 68.300–89.000 range, with the point of control (POC) concentrated between 79.100 and 81.000.
-The price is currently trading below the lower boundary of this zone and remains under selling pressure.
-The nearest support lies at 68.300, followed by stronger support at 61.000, corresponding to the February crash low.
+The price is currently trading below the lower boundary of this zone and may remain under selling pressure.
+The nearest support may be located at 68.300, followed by stronger support at 61.000, corresponding to the February crash low.

 The RSI + MAs indicator shows readings of 55, 47 and 47.
 RSI remains above both moving averages; however, all indicators are within neutral territory, with no strong directional momentum currently visible.